Former Representative of New York’s 9th Congressional District

-Notably, Weiner may have violated federal law by failing to disclose his lavish wedding (which may have cost as much as $250,000) in his Financial Disclosure Reports.
+Notably, Weiner may have violated federal law by failing to mention his lavish wedding (which may have cost as much as $250,000) in his Financial Disclosure Reports.
 According to the Daily Caller:

 “Neither Weiner nor Abedin had the resources to pay for the ultra-expensive wedding, yet neither recorded gifts on their Financial Disclosure Reports for that year.
 Even though there is an exemption for gifts from personal friends, the Ethics in Government Act requires written permission from the House Ethics Committee for any Congressman getting gifts worth more than $250.
 Weiner had no such written permission….
 House rules allow a waiver for wedding gifts but there must be a written waiver request and there must be disclosure on the Financial Disclosure Reports.”